CloudLabsAI-Azure/CAF-Secure-Methodology/01-secure-administration-and-management.md

 ## **Task 2: Network Topology**

-The topology capability of Azure Network Watcher enables you to view all of the resources in a virtual network, the resources associated with the resources in a virtual network and the relationships between the resources.
  In this task, you'll view resources in a Microsoft Azure virtual network, and the relationships between the resources.

 1. Navigate to the Azure portal.
 Using the search bar, search for **Network Watcher (1)** and **select (2)** from the suggestions.